 If the prices for these products were reasonable, I would say that the products might be worth a try.
 After all, the organic certification is unusual, especially as the company certifies many of its products to food-grade (whether or not that makes a health difference is hard to know).

-But, most of the products are expensive, even for organic products.
-Here’s one example:
+But, most of the products are expensive, like the ones in the image below.

 Likewise, products like cleanser are more than $50, while exfoliant is more than $30.
 Some people will pay high prices to get quality, but many more people won’t.
 That’s especially true in the case of a MLM, because people often aren’t really sure what they are getting for their money.